-The evolution of the multivariate credit-to-GDP gap will be monitored by the MNB as a supplementary indicator in addition to the standardised and the additional credit-to-GDP gap indicators.
-According to the plan, after a test period the multivariate methodology will replace the current additional credit-to-GDP gap methodology in defining the benchmark capital buffer rate.
+The evolution of the multivariate credit-to-GDP gap will be monitored by the MNB as a supplementary indicator for a one year test period in addition to the standardised and the additional credit-to-GDP gap indicators.
+According to the plan, after the test period the multivariate methodology will replace the current additional credit-to-GDP gap methodology in defining the benchmark capital buffer rate.